codex-team/devops-monitor/README.md

 # DevOps monitor

-Collects data from local server and sends it to example.com
+Collects data from local server and sends it to api.devops.codex.so OpenAPI spec: `openapi.json`

-Server must respond with status 204.
-OpenAPI spec: `openapi.json`

 ### Installing